mikhailknyazev/automation-samples/README.md

 /home/devops/webhook-vars.yaml
 ```

+Now start the rulebook with Event Driven Ansible:

 `[devops@ansible-engine ~]$` ansible-rulebook --rulebook [webhook-for-rolling-update.yaml](sample-playbooks%2Fwebhook-for-rolling-update.yaml) -i inventory.yaml --vars webhook-vars.yaml

-It should get started and stay silent.
+It should start and stay silent.

-Now, let's do some GitOps with the App!
+It is time to do some GitOps with the App!

 Navigate to the `index.html` of the App in the new repository and tap the "Edit" button.
 ![gitops-01.png](images%2Fgitops-01.png)